-Now even the stones know it: polystyrene is killing us all and devastating the environment.
-It is an oil derivative, it is not renewable, it is not biodegradable, it takes thousands of years for it to disintegrate.
+By now even the stones know it: polystyrene is killing us all and devastating the environment.
+It is a derivative of petroleum, it is not renewable, it is not biodegradable, it takes thousands of years for it to disintegrate.
 And in order not to miss anything, it also eliminates the fauna, which ingests its particles.

-Logical that the future is far from rosy: within 30 years 99% of the birds on this planet will have plastic in their bodies.
+It is logical that the future is far from rosy: within 30 years, 99% of the birds on this planet will have plastic in their bodies.

 Good, right?
-Yet man continues to throw more than 14 million (FOURTEEN MILLION) tons to the wind every year.
+Yet man continues to throw away more than 14 million (FOURTEEN MILLION) tons per year.
 It is not easy to find alternatives.